Correlation Between Black Hills and Otter Tail

 Strong

-Over the last 90 days Black Hills has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in Black Hills are ranked lower than 3 (%) of all global equities and portfolios over the last 90 days.
 Despite fairly strong forward-looking signals, Black Hills is not utilizing all of its potentials.
 The latest stock price confusion, may contribute to short-horizon losses for the traders.

 Otter Tail